5

 Meaning

-Facilitating a short sale includes, but is not limited to:
+Facilitating a short sale transaction includes, but is not limited to:

-• helping the homeowner complete the request for mortgage assistance package
+• helping the homeowner complete the request for a mortgage assistance package

 • handling the direct communication with the lender

-• exercising follow-up systems to ensure the bank is held accountable to their estimated timelines.
+• exercising follow-up systems to ensure the bank is held accountable to its estimated timelines.

 Here is a common example of when a short sale processor would be hired:

-After speaking with them, Ted is confident the company will take care of the leg work and exercise their short sale specific follow up systems with the lender.
+After speaking with them, Ted is confident the company will take care of the legwork and exercise their short sale agreement with the lender.

-Is It the Same as Short Sale Attorney?
+Is It the Same as a Short Sale Attorney?

 A processing company specializes solely in short sales and is responsible for facilitating documentation and streamlining communication between the borrower and the lender.